RabaTamas/MyProjects/Angular/README.md

-Here you cand find my biggest projects, which were written in C#.
+Here you cand find my biggest projects, which used Angular technology.